Contents

 A capable open-weights model that fits on the GPU you already own

 Every few months a new open-weights model lands and the homelab forums fill with breathless claims that this one finally dethrones the cloud.
 Most of the time it’s hype.
-Gemma 3, which Google released in March, is one of the rare cases where the claims are roughly fair — not because it beats the frontier models, but because it’s the first small model I’ve run that I actually leave switched on.
+Gemma 3, which Google released on 12 March 2025, is one of the rare cases where the claims are roughly fair — not because it beats the frontier models, but because it’s the first small model I’ve run that I actually leave switched on.

 Advertisement